chef/chef-web-docs/content/chef_compliance_phase.md

 ## Customize Profiles

-You can upload profiles to Chef Automate using the ['Chef Automate API'](https://docs.chef.io/automate/api/#operation/Create) or the `inspec compliance` command.
+You can upload profiles to Chef Automate using the [Chef Automate API](https://docs.chef.io/automate/api/#operation/Create) or the `inspec compliance` command.

 ### Waivers